arazum/hzpp/README.md

 ## Configuration

-Edit the `config.json` file located in the modules root folder to configure program options.
+Edit the `config.json` file located in the module's root folder to configure program options.
 To get the configuration file location enter the following command.

 ```bash